| HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - USA > |

 State regulators Thursday (May 20) directed Cotter Corp. to treat water from its nonoperating uranium mine in Jefferson County to keep contamination from reaching Ralston Reservoir, a drinking-water supply for Denver Water and the city of Arvada.

-rejected the protection plan Cotter submitted last month and instructed the Denver-based company to submit a water-treatment plan within two weeks, the agency said in a news release.
+The state Division of Reclamation Mining and Safety rejected the protection plan Cotter submitted last month and instructed the Denver-based company to submit a water-treatment plan within two weeks, the agency said in a news release.

 The mine closed in 2000, and Cotter dismantled its treatment plant in 2002, according to the agency.
 Drinking water remains safe, Denver Water and Arvada authorities said, because uranium has been removed by water-treatment plants.